khetansarvesh/NLP/README.md

 ## $\color{yellow}{Reinforcement\ Learning\ Based\ Fine\ Tuning}$
 - Now above we saw how to finetune a foundational LLM model for different downstream tasks using SFT but for all those tasks we can also finetune a foundational LLM model using RL.
-- We will learn finetuning a LLM using RL using [<ins>Reasoning to Generate Positive Sentiments Task</ins>]().
+- We will learn finetuning a LLM using RL using two tasks :
+  - Finetune to generate positive sentiments, video [here](https://www.youtube.com/watch?v=qv2tYKNQlcY&list=PLPTV0NXA_ZSgf2mDUJaTC3wVHHcoIgk12).
+  - [<ins>Finetune to generate positive sentiments after Reasoning</ins>]().
 Here we finetune an LLM to do reasoning and then generate positive sentiments for a given input.
-- It has been proved previously that its better to first finetune LLM on reasoning dataset using SFT and then finetune it on the resoning dataset using RL.
+- It has been proved previously that its better to first finetune LLM on any task using SFT and then finetune on the same task using RL, it gives better outcomes.